-Four Teenagers Drive a Saturn to Mexico
+Four Teenagers Drive A Saturn To Mexico

 The following events are all true, at least from my perspective.